Old Line Bancshares, Inc. (MD) (OLBK) Upgraded by Zacks Investment Research to Hold

-Zacks Investment Research upgraded shares of Old Line Bancshares, Inc. (MD) (NASDAQ:OLBK) from a sell rating to a hold rating in a report released on Tuesday morning.
+Old Line Bancshares, Inc. (MD) (NASDAQ:OLBK) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Wednesday.

 According to Zacks, “Old Line Bancshares is the parent company of Old Line Bank, a Maryland chartered commercial bank headquartered in Waldorf, Maryland.
 Old Line Bank’s primary market area is the suburban Maryland (Washington, D.C. suburbs) counties of Prince George’s, Charles and northern St. Mary’s.
 It also targets customers throughout the greater Washington, D.C. metropolitan area. “

-Several other brokerages also recently issued reports on OLBK.
-Raymond James cut their target price on shares of Old Line Bancshares, Inc. (MD) from $37.00 to $35.00 and set an outperform rating for the company in a research note on Friday, October 19th.
-BidaskClub downgraded shares of Old Line Bancshares, Inc. (MD) from a hold rating to a sell rating in a research note on Saturday, September 15th.
-Stephens set a $35.00 target price on shares of Old Line Bancshares, Inc. (MD) and gave the company a buy rating in a research note on Friday, October 19th.
-Finally, Sandler O’Neill downgraded shares of Old Line Bancshares, Inc. (MD) from a buy rating to a hold rating in a research note on Thursday, July 26th.
-Five equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-Old Line Bancshares, Inc. (MD) has a consensus rating of Hold and an average price target of $35.42.
+A number of other brokerages have also weighed in on OLBK.
+BidaskClub lowered shares of Old Line Bancshares, Inc. (MD) from a “hold” rating to a “sell” rating in a research report on Saturday, August 18th.
+Stephens set a $35.00 target price on shares of Old Line Bancshares, Inc. (MD) and gave the company a “buy” rating in a research report on Friday, October 19th.
+Finally, Raymond James cut their target price on shares of Old Line Bancshares, Inc. (MD) from $37.00 to $35.00 and set an “outperform” rating on the stock in a research report on Friday, October 19th.
+Five investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+Old Line Bancshares, Inc. (MD) currently has a consensus rating of “Hold” and a consensus target price of $35.42.

 Old Line Bancshares, Inc operates as the bank holding company for Old Line Bank that provides banking products and services to small and medium size businesses, entrepreneurs, professionals, consumers, and high net worth clients.
 The company accepts a range of deposit products, including demand, NOW, money market, and savings accounts, as well as certificates of deposit.